FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### ethip4-ip4scale20k
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale20k
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale20k
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale20k
 ##### ethip4-ip4scale20k-rnd
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 ### mellanox-cx556a
 #### rdma-core
 ##### ethip4-ip4base
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4base
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4base
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4base
 ##### ethip4-ip4scale20k
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k
 ##### ethip4-ip4scale20k-rnd
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k-rnd
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k-rnd
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale20k-rnd
 ##### ethip4-ip4scale200k
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k
 ##### ethip4-ip4scale200k-rnd
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4-ip4scale200k-rnd
 ##### ethip4udp-ip4base-iacl50sf-10kflows
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sf-10kflows
 ##### ethip4udp-ip4base-iacl50sl-10kflows
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sl-10kflows
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sl-10kflows
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-iacl50sl-10kflows
 ##### ethip4udp-ip4base-oacl50sf-10kflows
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-oacl50sf-10kflows
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-oacl50sf-10kflows
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-oacl50sf-10kflows
 ##### ethip4udp-ip4base-oacl50sl-10kflows
 1c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-oacl50sl-10kflows
 2c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-oacl50sl-10kflows
-4c AND 64b AND mrr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-oacl50sl-10kflows
 ## ./ip4_tunnels
 ### intel-xxv710
 #### avf
 ##### ethip4--ethip4udpgeneve-1tun-ip4base
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-1tun-ip4base
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-1tun-ip4base
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-1tun-ip4base
 ##### ethip4--ethip4udpgeneve-4tun-ip4base
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-4tun-ip4base
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-4tun-ip4base
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-4tun-ip4base
 ##### ethip4--ethip4udpgeneve-16tun-ip4base
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-16tun-ip4base
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-16tun-ip4base
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-16tun-ip4base
 ##### ethip4--ethip4udpgeneve-64tun-ip4base
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-64tun-ip4base
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-64tun-ip4base
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-64tun-ip4base
 ##### ethip4--ethip4udpgeneve-256tun-ip4base
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
 ## ./ip6
 ### intel-x710
 #### avf
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND x710 AND drv_avf AND ethip6-ip6base
 2c AND 78b AND mrr AND x710 AND drv_avf AND ethip6-ip6base
-4c AND 78b AND mrr AND x710 AND drv_avf AND ethip6-ip6base
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND x710 AND drv_vfio_pci AND ethip6-ip6base
 2c AND 78b AND mrr AND x710 AND drv_vfio_pci AND ethip6-ip6base
-4c AND 78b AND mrr AND x710 AND drv_vfio_pci AND ethip6-ip6base
 ### intel-xxv710
 #### avf
 ##### ethip6-ip6base